Pumpkin Cheesecake Crepes

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Pumpkin Cheesecake Crepes are based on this crepe recipe that I tweaked, changing a few increments and adding in vanilla and cinnamon.
-I meant them to be more of a dessert crepe, but I’m having the leftovers for breakfast today because I can.
-I’m such a rebel.
+These Pumpkin Cheesecake Crepes are based on this crepe recipe that I tweaked, changing a few increments and adding in vanilla and cinnamon.
+I also added in a pumpkin cream cheese filling that tastes just like Pumpkin Cheesecake!
+These are perfect for getting into the Fall mood while doubling as a dessert and breakfast dish.

 Ever made crepes before?
 They sound so fancy and french, don’t they?
 Well, truth be told, crepes are made with the bare-bone basics: flour, milk, eggs, salt, sugar, butter.
 Things we all have all the time.
 So what makes them so intimidating?
 Here’s what else you need to start making these Pumpkin Cheesecake Crepes:

-- Vanilla Extract and Cinnamon – aside from the above-listed ingredients, you’re going to need vanilla and cinnamon to flavor the crepe batter.
+• Vanilla Extract + Cinnamon – aside from the above-listed ingredients, you’re going to need vanilla and cinnamon to flavor the crepe batter.
 And that’s it!

-- Pumpkin Puree – then comes all of the pumpkin flavor.
+• Pumpkin Puree – then comes all of the pumpkin flavor.
+Not to be confused with canned pumpkin pie filling.

 How to Make Pumpkin Cheesecake Crepes